ISFL: Federated Learning for Non-i.i.d. Data with Local Importance Sampling: Experimental Evaluation

 \subsection{Accuracy and Convergence}

-We test two different non-i.i.d. data split settings with $N\!R$=0.95 and $N\!R$=0.98.
+We test two different non-i.i.d. data split settings, i.e., the mixed non-i.i.d. with $N\!R$=0.95/0.98, and the Dirichlet non-.i.d. with $\alpha$=0.4/0.2.
+We select the Dirichlet non-i.i.d. with $\alpha$=0.4 and the mixed non-i.i.d. with $N\!R$=0.98 to represent the light and severe non-i.i.d. data settings, respectively.
 The local data distributions are shown in Fig. \ref{fig-dist-95} and \ref{fig-dist-98}.
-To evaluate the performance of several training settings and methods, we compare ISFL with the original FL algorithm FedAvg and two sampling based schemes.
+To evaluate the performance of several training settings and methods, we compare ISFL with the original FL algorithm FedAvg and other sampling based schemes including Uniform-IS, $p_j$-IS, and ISFedAvg.
+The results are shown in Fig. \ref{fig-compare} and Table \ref{compare_tab}.
 The accuracy comparisons of different learning schemes on $\mathcal{D}_S$ and $\mathcal{D}_G$ are presented in Fig. \ref{fig-acc-95} and \ref{fig-acc-98} and the numerical results are listed in Table \ref{compare_tab}.
-One can observe that for the non-i.i.d. data, both FedAvg and GradNorm-IS perform poorly in terms of accuracy, convergence, and stability.
-It is worthy to be noted that though gradient-norm based importance sampling was proved to improve the non-i.i.d.
+One can observe that for mixed non-i.i.d. data settings, both FedAvg and ISFedAvg perform poorly in terms of accuracy, convergence, and stability.
+For Dirichlet non-i.i.d. data, ISFedAvg can reach a good accuracy but soon falls into overfitting, as shown in Fig. \ref{fig-acc-95} and \ref{fig-loss-95}.
+It is worthy to be noticed that though gradient-norm based importance sampling (ISFedAvg) was proved to improve the non-i.i.d.
 FL for regression models \cite{rizk2021optimal}, such scheme seems not well compatible with the neural network models which do not satisfy the convexity assumption of loss functions.
 Specifically, assigning higher weights to the data sample with larger gradient norm cannot effectively reduce the divergence of local SGD while employing the NN models.
 Such phenomena will be explained in detail through the sampling weight discussions later.
-In contrast, RW-IS efficiently improves the accuracy under two $N\!R$ data settings and performs well on stability.
-Furthermore, ISFL enhances about 10\% / 30\% accuracy respectively under two non-i.i.d. data splits.
-Most notably, as listed in Table \ref{compare_tab}, ISFL nearly reaches the centralized model (trained on the integration of the distributed data) with about 7\% and 10\% lower accuracy on standard CIFAR-10 test data.
-We deem that ISFL also narrows the performance gap between FL and centralized learning.
+In contrast, Uniform-IS efficiently improves the accuracy under different non-i.i.d. data settings and performs well on stability.
+Notably, ISFL enhances FL up to 30\% accuracy under non-i.i.d. data splits.
+Furthermore, as listed in Table \ref{compare_tab}, $p_j$-IS performs poorly and even lower than original FedAvg, which again verifies that the second term $\alpha^k_{j}(\mathcal{T})\cdot\Gamma$ in \eqref{thm2-q_star} is necessary.
+Therefore, we deem that the ISFL solutions in Theorem \ref{thm1-bound} to \ref{thm3-opt-Gamma} are valid and effective to non-i.i.d.
+FL.